Corezy/YAT-Zero/README.md

 # YAT-Zero
 **YAT-Zero (Yet Another Tri Zero - YAT0) printer variant**

-With all the excellent triple-belted z-gantry ant farm printers available, I couldn't decide which one I wanted to use on my V0 because each had features I wanted, but none had all, so I set out to model yet another tri-zero build. thus the name YAT-Zero (YAT0).
+With all the excellent triple-belted z-gantry [3D Printers for Ants](https://3dprintersforants.com) available, I couldn't decide which one I wanted to use on my V0 because each had features I wanted, but none had all, so I set out to model yet another tri-zero build. thus the name YAT-Zero (YAT0).

 **Features adapted from other builds:**
 * Single rear Z extrusion & linear rail